aka kala namak

 Look: A light pink colored powder.

-Smell: Sulfurous, noxious boiled egg with onion aroma.
+Smell: Sulfurous, noxious boiled egg aroma.

 Sprinkle over snacks, appetizers and starters.